mkez00/psaas-example/README.md

 - SSL Settings

 The appliance will expose its settings on port 8888 for future appliances to scan for and update from.

+Auto Upgrade
+-

+The appliance will automatically poll the master branch of the GitHub repository for changes.
+When a new commit is applied to master the appliance will automatically upgrade the Docker image and redeploy the application.
+This service is invoked every 20 seconds.
+The appliance deploys duplicate copies of the web application containers (bound to ports 8080, and 8081) and configures NGINX to act as a load balancer for these containers.
+When the upgrade commences, rolling updates occur to each container offering high availability to the web application.

 Building with Packer
 =